-Dragons were the dominant race of Scarterra during the First Age.
+Dragons were the dominant race of Scarterra during the First Age with mighty dragon cities and towers dotting the land and deep fortified caverns in Scarnoctis and the sea floor of Scaraqua.
 They survive in the Third Age in small numbers.
-Despite their low number, each dragon is individually very powerful enough that if the dragons united they could conceivably take over the world.
+Despite their low numbers, each dragon is individually very powerful enough that if the dragons united they could conceivably take over the world.
 Dragons are a fractious lot so such cooperation is not possible.

 Dragons come in a staggering array of colors and shapes.
 Some are stocky and compact like large lions, some are long and lanky like large snakes.
 Some dragons have two large horns, some dragons have many smaller horns, some dragons lack horns altogether.
 Some dragons have large ear flaps and some have near invisible ear holes.
-Some dragons have crests, some dragons have pseudo beards or whiskers.
+Some dragons have crests, while othersgons have pseudo beards or whiskers.
 Dragons have a wide variety of breath weapons.
-Ice, fire, lightning, poison gas, sonic blasts.
+Ice, fire,

 Genetics and Reproduction

 Any two dragons of opposite sex can theoretically mate and produce viable offspring, but dragons generally prefer to mate with dragons who are similar to themselves as possible.
 Some dragons are monogamous, and some dragons are not.
 Some dragons keep their young in their lair a long time and protect and educate them directly while other dragons lay their eggs and then leave them to their own devices.
-Dragons preferences are not set in stone.
+Long term mate usually but not always involve two dragons of roughly the same age while short term mate relationships are usually but not always betweendragons of Dragons preferences are not set in stone.
 Some dragons change their mating and child rearing preferences as they age.

 Growth Rate & Stages